johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 # Please Use The Wiki for details

-## 04/2/2025 Update
+## 06/2/2025 Update

-New sketch variants come very soon for the AVR2ServoNIO currently on testing.
+New sketch variants come very soon for the AVR2ServoNIO currently on testing. & Wiki updated.

 ----